CirclesUBI/circles-docker/README.md

 Which enables testing in the circles.garden envinroment the pathfinder server implemented (here)[https://github.com/chriseth/pathfinder2]

-There is known issue (2)[https://github.com/CirclesUBI/land-local/issues/2] whitin lan-local, so there is a walkaround to have the services running:
+There is known issue (2)[https://github.com/CirclesUBI/land-local/issues/2] whitin lan-local, this is a walkaround to have the services running:
+(Here the commands are running with docker compose v2 but it works the same with docker compose v1)

 ```
 docker compose -p  circles -f docker-compose.pathfinder-pull.yml up indexer-db (wait until db ready)